ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 <summary>Starter code for <code>rollup.config.mjs</code></summary>

-For simplicity, the comments have been hidden.
+For simplicity, comments have been hidden.

 ```js
 import { Addon } from '@embroider/addon-dev/rollup';